 The user role can relate to all three levels of the driving task or only to a specific level of the driving task.
 Since by definition the entire driving task consists of all three levels, it follows that if the user is, for example, involved in only one level, then the other levels are automated.

-Moreover, given that there is a hierarchy between the levels, a user cannot act on the Operational level while the Tactical and Strategic levels are automated.
+Moreover, given that there is a hierarchy between the levels, a user will not be able to act on the Operational level while the Tactical and Strategic levels are automated.
 From this follows Table 1.